This post provides tips, and outfit inspirations how you can style summer skirts for fall during the summer-to-fall

 In most workplaces, the dress code is a bit looser in summer than other seasons.
 It serves to accommodate employees during the heat of summer.
 Everyone knows that summer heat is a dressing challenge.

 Since summer clothes are less heavy than winter clothes, they need less fabric and often less expensive material.
 Therefore, summer clothes are much cheaper than winter clothes.
 Thus, there are budget reasons beyond the dream of freedom to hold on to wearing them.
 Not only denial that fall means the beginning of the cold season!
 Thus, be aware of the dress code when HR expects your to dress in fashion forward corporate style.

 Another reason is that more clothes mean more weight.
 Thus, summer clothes feel more comfortable on the shoulders than the layers or heavy coats we wear in the cold time of the year.
 This aspects will play more and more a role in midlife.
 Finally, most people prefer warm stress over cold stress.
 However, both are dangerous!

 Especially, when you live in an area with six to seven months of temperatures below 50F (10oC), you want to get more wear out of your summer clothes.
-There is so much time to wear winter items.
-Here, I show you some outfits that I wore lately.
-Fall starts early in Interior Alaska.
-Typically, arround end of August when people in the Lower 48s still suffer from and wonder what to wear during the dog days.
-In mid August, the leaves start already turning yellow in the Tanana Valley.
+Leaves start turning yellow in Interior Alaska in mid August, while people in the Lower 48s still wonder what to wear during the dog days.

-Here are some aspects to consider when wearing a summer skirt in fall.
+Here is what to consider when wearing a summer skirt in fall.

-- Knowing how to layer is key.
+- Knowing what to wear in cold wet weather is key.
 Add tights/pantyhose and/or an underskirt or half-slip.

 - Shoes can change the vibe of an outfit.
 Sandals with chunky heels and/or wood soles work great as fall sandals with tight.
 Open-toe booties in tan or black create an Indian Summer vibe when worn with tights.
 Go for dress shoes with chunky or sturdy heels.